MAvinash24/ML_Project/README.md

 4. **Installation Cell:** Contains pip installation commands.

--**Imports and Function Definitions:** Contains all the necessary Python code for audio processing.
+  **Imports and Function Definitions:** Contains all the necessary Python code for audio processing.

--**Main Execution Cell:** Contains the loop that records, processes, and prints transcriptions.
+  **Main Execution Cell:** Contains the loop that records, processes, and prints transcriptions.

-Run each cell one-by-one using the "Run Cell" button.
-This helps in verifying that each part of the code is functioning correctly.
+**Run each cell one-by-one using the "Run Cell" button.
+This helps in verifying that each part of the code is functioning correctly.**

 ## Debugging:
 Follow the debug messages printed in the terminal: